-There has been a wide spectrum of assurance applied to the reviewed areas during 2021/22.
-The implementation of the new finance system has created risk hotspots.
-This, along with a significant loss of experienced staff due to natural churn and areas of 'limited' or 'no' assurance reviews clearly identify certain areas in the organisation that requires immediate attention to mitigate risk.
+There has been a wide spectrum of assurance applied to the reviewed areas during 2022/23.
+The implementation of the new finance system created risk hotspots which are being addressed.
 Audits that have been allocated an audit assurance of either 'moderate' or above meaning that there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified give some balance to the overall picture.
-Any assurance provided is limited to the few areas of the system where controls are in place and are operating effectively.
-No critical friend reviews were undertaken during 2021/22.
-It is difficult to draw a comparison with the previous year results and corporate position due to the changing position regarding the recovery from the pandemic and the implementation of the new system which has impacted the whole organisation.
+Any assurance provided is limited to the areas of the system where controls are in place and are operating effectively.
+Critical friend reviews are used to assist a Service area to move forward and provide support, guidance and an independent view when there is transformation happening.
+It is difficult to draw a comparison with the previous year results and corporate position as the reviews are not like for like apart from the core financial areas.
+An improvement has been seen for creditors but there remain challenges in other areas as already reported.